 Always shower or rinse off after swimming in open water.

-When in doubt, stay out - Never swim in cloudy or murky water, or if the water has an odd appearance described as being more green or more brown than usual.
+When in doubt, stay out - Never swim in cloudy or murky water, or if the water has an odd smell or appearance described as being more green or more brown than usual.
 Avoid areas where oil slicks, fish kills, or ‘scum’ is visible in the water.